-Are you familiar with slavery?
-Familiar with the feeling that your doing something you’ve told yourself you’d rather not do?
+Are you familiar with the feeling of doing something you’d rather not do?
 Are you familiar with the feeling of having to fulfill an obligation no one could pay you enough to fulfill?
-Have you felt like the victim of your own onslaught of thoughts?
-These are just the tiniest of glimpses of slavery and they are foreign to your true self.
+Have you felt like the victim of your own barrage of thoughts that are zapping your energy?
+These are tiny of glimpses of slavery and are foreign to your true self.
 You, in essence, are created to live without any other king but you and your God as the best of friends basking in the glorious responsibility of true freedom.

-There’s a man named Joshua in the bible, torah, and koran who is Moses’ right hand man while the whole clan of Israelites have just been divinely freed from complete slavery in Egypt for 430 years.
-We are introduced to him in the desert after their freedom and we see him believe God when few others did, we see him in the tent of meeting with Moses when no one else was, we see him in his freedom.
-But Joshua too, grew up a slave.
-Just like every other short-sighted, fear-based Israelite who couldn’t believe in God’s goodness beyond their own experience of it, Joshua grew up a slave.
-This one that did cross over in to the promised land, this one that did lead others into promises, this one that was entrusted with the fulfillment of century old dreams, grew up in a culture and people of slavery.
+There’s a man named Joshua in the bible, torah, and koran who is Moses’ right hand man while the whole clan of Israelites have just been divinely freed from slavery in Egypt for 430 years.
+We are introduced to Joshua in the desert after their release and we see him believe God when few others did, in the tent of meeting with Moses.
+We are introduced to him as a free man, but Joshua too, grew up as a slave.
+Just like every other short-sighted, fear-based Israelite who couldn’t believe in God’s goodness beyond their own past experiences, Joshua grew up a slave.
+However this man, unlike Moses and almost all Israelites, did cross over in to the promised land.
+Joshua was able lead others that had only tasted freedom into God’s promises, despite having grown up in a culture of slavery.

-Your experience with slavery does not disqualify you from leading into your promises.
+Your experience with slavery does not disqualify you from leading yourself and others into God’s promises.
 It does not disqualify you from achieving the impossible.
-It does not negate your un earned inheritance.
+It does not negate your unearned inheritance.

-Joshua, the slave who became a king.
-The man who had slavery permeating his culture of origin.
+Joshua, the slave who acted like a king.
+The man who had slavery as the norm in his culture of origin.
 But he spent time with the never-slave God.
 The free God who spoke, interacted, and existed without being forced to be or do anything but who lives as love and calls us to the glorious freedom of the same.
-You are free from slavery.
+Your origins are free of all slavery.

 Moses!
 Of course Moses was chosen to lead the exodus, he grew up in the kings house, he experienced the kings freedom, he saw the world from the perspective of ruling since birth.
-But Joshua, the one who led the people into the land of inheritance, Joshua, the slave who believed God and became a king.
-By that I am truly inspired.
+But the one who led the people into the land of inheritance, Joshua, was the one born a slave who believed God enough that he became a king in his inner man.
+By that I am inspired.